jessejaffe/grant-framework/applications/leadsparker.md

 - **Name:** AI Ambassador Programs for Business to Business Sales Leads
 - **Brief Description:** LeadSparker has assembled a large team of ambassadors in the gig economy, equipped with AI tools.
 These ambassadors take a pre-defined lead list and engage with target social media accounts, creating a human touchpoint that is scalable.
 This process is coordinated by the LeadSparker core team, ensuring consistent engagement.
 - **Relationship to EOS Network / Antelope:** We are proposing to use the LeadSparker process to create leads for EOS EVM projects
-- **Reason for Interest:** As long time EOS holders and community members, the LeadSparker core team feels that the EOS EVM
+- **Reason for Interest:** As long time EOS holders and community members, the LeadSparker core team feels that the EOS EVM is the vehicle to grow the EOS ecosystem.

 ### Project Details